 - 1.7 SEA is a mechanism for considering and communicating the potential impacts of an emerging plan, and potential alternatives in terms of key environmental issues. - 1.8 The aim of SEA is to inform and influence the plan-making process with a view to avoiding and mitigating potential negative impacts.
-Through this approach, the SEA for the PTNP seeks to maximise the emerging plan's contribution to sustainable development. - 1.9 This is the second document to be produced as part of the SEA process.
-The first was the SEA Scoping Report (February 2021).
-This Environmental Report accompanies the Regulation 14 version of the PTNP.
+Through this approach, the SEA for the PTNP seeks to maximise the emerging plan's contribution to sustainable development. - 1.9 This is the third document to be produced as part of the SEA process.
+The first document was the SEA Scoping Report (February 2021), which includes information about the neighbourhood area's environment and community.
+The second document was the SEA Environmental Report (February 2022) which accompanied the WCNP at Regulation 14 consultation.
+This Environmental Report accompanies the submission version of the WCNP.